Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_introduction/tasty_bytes_introduction.md

 - Path back to Snowsight and your newly created Worksheet and Paste (*CMD + V for Mac or CTRL + V for Windows*) what we just copied from GitHub.

 ### Step 9 - Synchronously Running all Setup SQL
-- Click inside the newly created Tasty Bytes - Setup Worksheet, Select All (*CMD + A for Mac or CTRL + A for Windows*) and Click "► Run"
+- Click inside the newly created Tasty Bytes - Setup Worksheet, and next to "► Run" Click "▼" and choose "Run All"
     - <img src ="assets/run_all_queries.gif"/>
-******: Need refreshed image

 ### Step 10 - Completing Setup
-- After clicking "► Run" you will see queries begin to execute.
-These queries will run one after another with the entire worksheet taking around 5 minutes.
+- After clicking "Run All" you will see queries begin to execute.
+These queries will run one after another with the entire worksheet taking around 3 minutes.
 Upon completion you will see a message stating `tb_101 setup is now complete` .
     - <img src="assets/setup_complete.png">
-******: Need refreshed image

 ### Step 11 - Click Next -->